“Everything on this menu is full of carbs!”

 The ADA has paved the way for you to manage your own diabetes.
 Ask your doctor for permission to do so.

-Also beware the “Cardiac Diet” – the lazy physicians’ default diet order for anyone they perceive to be at risk for cardiovascular disease.
+Also beware the “Cardiac Diet” – the default diet order for anyone perceived to be at risk for cardiovascular disease.
 It is low fat, low saturated fat, low sodium, and painfully unappetizing.
-The so-called “evidence” for this dietary approach has been refuted many times over, but this low-fat dogma remains ingrained in health care.
+The so-called “evidence” for this dietary approach has been refuted many times over, but this low-fat message remains ingrained in health care.

 2. Mix and match.
 Select the best low-carb meal available to you with quality sources of protein and fat – meat, fish, vegetables, and full-fat dairy.
 Then, if needed, scan the menu and select any low-carb elements of other menu items to create your own low-carb meal.
 Do not feel trapped by the pre-determined meals on the menu.
 If you see an ingredient that you would like that comes with a different meal, ask to swap, add, hold, or whatever is necessary to create a better low-carb meal.
 For example, you may need to ask the kitchen to hold high-carb portions of the meal (“May I have a hamburger without the bun?”) or request specific ingredients that may be part of other dishes (“May I have the scrambled eggs and onions that are part of the breakfast burrito along with the ham from the Eggs Benedict?”)
 Get creative.

 3. Pick Sides.
 There are often several a la carte items available on the menu that may complement other menu items, or perhaps a few a la carte items together will make a reasonable meal.
 For example: hard-boiled eggs and a side of bacon/sausage; chicken breast and a side of non-starchy vegetables.